 Aloe Vera for IBS Treatment

 Most of the ads online show that Aloe Vera is a perfect remedy for IBS.
-According to latest research, it is proved that Aloe Vera has almost zero effect on constipation.
-But is has some positive effect for diarrhea induced IBS.
+According to the latest research.
+But it has some positive effect on diarrhea induced IBS.

 Berry Leaf Teas for IBS

-A large number of herbalists admit that teas are composed of blueberry, raspberry and blackberry leaves.
+A large number of herbalists admit that teas are composed of blueberry, blackberry leaves.
 These berry leaves have certain substances known as tannins, which reduces inflammation in the stomach and also decrease fluid secretion.
-Because of these properties Berry Leaf Teas have earned an anti-diarrheal reputation.
+Because of these properties, Berry Leaf Teas have earned an anti-diarrheal reputation.